ftlabs/fruitmachine/docs/extending-modules.md

 ## Extending

-It is common in an application to have module's that share behaviour, but are slightly different.
+It is common in an application to have module's that share behavior, but are slightly different.
 In this case you can extend from modules you have already defined ([working example](http://ftlabs.github.io/fruitmachine/examples/extending)).

 ```js